nehemiahlabs/star-slider/README.md

 ## 📄 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 Copyright © 2025 Nehemiah Labs.
-All rights reserved.

 ## 🤝 Support